eagronin/credit-card-fraud-acquire/README.md

 This project is based on assignments from Applied Machine Learning in Python by University of Michigan on Coursera.

+The analysis for this project was performed in Python.

 ## Data

 The dataset fraud_data.csv was downloaded from the Coursera website.
 Each row in fraud_data.csv corresponds to a credit card transaction.
 Features include confidential variables V1 through V28 as well as Amount which is the amount of the transaction.